Quidifer/Neural_Network/README.md

 ### Network
 Static-typed class that stores information regarding each layer.
 Computes forwards propagation and backwards propagation of the network.
-Essentially manages the all the layers from a global perspective.
+Essentially manages all the layers from a global perspective.

 ## Authors